tokenly/counterparty-spec/spec/03-encoding.md

 The data is encoded as an OP_RETURN script in the transaction.

-The OP_RETURN data begins with CNTRPRTY (8 bytes) and the remaining 32 bytes may be used for the operation data.
+The OP_RETURN data begins with CNTRPRTY (8 bytes) and the remaining 32 bytes may be used for the transaction type and data.

 ```